Winning the Battle, Losing the War

 “I’ve worked with many dozens of grassroots groups,” says Ewall, who currently runs ActionPA, a statewide environmental justice group.
 “This is not one of them.
 This is like a corporate-government-clergy collaboration that gets updates on things but is not a group that is going to rail against incinerators.”

-After leaving CEP in 2007, Ewall formed the Delco Environmental Justice Network, later renamed the Chester Environmental Justice Network—a local branch of a national group called the Energy Justice Network.
+Just before leaving CEP in 2008, Ewall helped to form the Delco Alliance for Environmental Justice, later renamed Chester Environmental Justice—a local member of a national group called the Energy Justice Network.
 This new group took the tack that polluters can’t be negotiated with.
 They can only be out-organized.

 “Unless you can make them do something by law, it’s not going to happen,” says Frances Whittington, a longtime resident and political activist who joined the group early on.